 3 Years + 4 Months Free

-There are different reasons because of which you may need to unblock sites.
+There are different reasons because of which you may need to unblock sites in South Korea.

 Case 1: Schools, colleges, universities, and office block sites.
-If you want to unblock sites then use a VPN that works in a school, college, etc. However, since all the ends are eventually and unavoidably connected to the internet, a little bit of IP juggling should allow you to unblock and access blocked sites.
+If you want to unblock sites then use a VPN that works in a school in South Korea, college, etc. However, since all the ends are eventually and unavoidably connected to the internet, a little bit of IP juggling should allow you to unblock and access blocked sites.

 Case 2: Some sites do it because they want to limit server loads.
 Popular streaming sites like Netflix and Hulu implement Geo-IP restrictions so that their servers don’t get overloaded.
 Streaming quality can suffer if the servers of Netflix and Hulu get overloaded.
 So they only give permission to other countries when they feel that they have enough processing power.

-Here you need a VPN to unblock Netflix.
+Here you need a VPN to unblock Netflix in South Korea.

 It would surely allow you to access Netflix USA content anywhere across the globe.
 Similarly, you can enjoy Netflix crosswise different regions by reading the following guides: